marionbarker/loopdocs/docs/browser/other-apps.md

     Pros:

-    * The 6 <code>Secrets</code> can be added to the organization one-time and apply to every repository
+    * The 6 <code>Secrets</code> can be added to the organization one time and apply to every repository

     Cons: